microsoft/industry/foundations/powerPlatform/readme.md

 ### Environment Democratization

-Environments are used as a unit of management, scale, and policy boundary, aligned with business needs and priorities, to support business areas and developers to accelerate digital transformation
+Environments are used as a unit of management, scale, security and policy boundary, aligned with business needs and priorities, to support business units and developers to accelerate their digital transformation.

 ### Policy Driven Governance

-Data-loss prevention (DLP) policies are used to provide the guard-rails and ensure the continued compliance of the customer platform and applications created onto it, whilst also providing developers sufficient freedom and a secure unhindered path to cloud
+Data-loss prevention (DLP) policies are used to provide the guard-rails and ensure the continued compliance of the customer platform and applications created onto it, whilst also providing developers sufficient freedom and a secure unhindered path to cloud.

 ### Single Control and Management Plane

-The North Star Architecture does not use any abstraction layers such as custom developed portals or tooling and ensures a consistent experience for both Platform admins and developers, subject to role-based access controls and policy-driven controls by DLP.
+The North Star Architecture does not use any abstraction layers such as custom developed portals or tooling and ensures a consistent experience for both Platform admins and developers, subject to role-based access controls, and policy-driven controls by Data-loss prevention (DLP) policies.

 ### Persona Agnostic

-The North Star Architecture is Persona agnostic, and does not treat them differently from an architecture and capability perspective, and provides a safe and secure foundation for all developer personas an organization may have
+The North Star Architecture is Persona agnostic, and does not treat anyone differently from an architecture and capability perspective, and provides a safe and secure foundation for all developer personas an organization may have.

 ### Power Platform Native Design and Platform Roadmap Alignment

-The North Star Architecture approach advocates using Power Platform native services and capabilities whenever possible.
-This approach aligns with the product roadmap to ensure that new capabilities are available within your environments.
+The North Star Architecture approach advocates using Power Platform's native services and capabilities whenever possible.
+This approach aligns with the product roadmap to ensure that new capabilities are available within your environments, and can be adopoted in a predictable fashion.
 The Power Platform roadmap helps to inform the adoption strategy and North Star trajectory.

 ### Recommendations